-During his campaign for the Democratic presidential nominee, Senator Bernie Sanders outlined a plan to combat the rising cost of higher education by making all college tuition-free.
+During his campaign for the Democratic presidential nominee, Senator Bernie Sanders outlined a plan to combat the rising cost of higher education and student loan debt by making all college tuition-free.
 Sanders proposed paying for this program through certain tax changes that would only affect the very rich.

 Ultimately, he was edged out in the Democratic race and Clinton received the nomination.
 Clinton’s outlined policy shied away from creating a new entitlement and focused instead on ways to crack down on “scam colleges” and help the middle class become robust enough to afford college again.